 The most common water damage of this type is washing machine or dishwasher discharge, overflowing toilet containing urine, hydrostatic pressure seepage, broken aquariums, and punctured water beds.
 These instances of water damage may contain chemicals, bio-contaminants, and other forms of contamination that are hazardous to human health.
 Will become a Category 3 within 48 hours if left untreated.

 The most dangerous type of common water damage is black water.
 Black water is highly contaminated, contains pathogens, and can cause serious illness or even death in extreme conditions.
+If your property is in a flood zone and your home becomes flooded, it is automatically a Category 3.
 Those with weak immune systems, individuals suffering respiratory illness, allergies, or young children should avoid exposure to the structure.

 Sewage, ground surface water intrusion, toilet backflow, and flooding rivers or streams are a few examples of category 3 sources.
 Negative health effects from black water are vast and include bacterial infections from E. coli, salmonella, and shigella, soil organisms, viruses, and even parasites.
 Black water is a very serious matter and should be dealt with immediately.